 - Customer support leaves something to be desired

 4) Braun FP3020 Multi-Purpose Kitchen Processor: Worthy Mention

 German appliance manufacturers are well-known for making high-quality, sturdy gadgets that last people decades.
 The Braun FP3020 processor certainly fits that stereotype, as you can gather by the thousands of glowing customer reviews online.

-For starters, its high-performing 600-watt motor is powerful enough to handle hard vegetables and other tough ingredients, such as dough.
-Since the machine comes with seven blades—for slicing, shredding, grinding, mincing, puréeing, kneading, and whipping—you can make plenty of recipes without needing any fancy utensils on the side.
+For starters, its high-performing 600-watt motor is powerful enough to handle hard vegetables and other tough ingredients, such as bread dough.
+Since the machine comes with seven blades—for grinding, mincing, puréeing, kneading, whipping, slicing, and shredding—you can make plenty of recipes without needing any fancy utensils on the side.